 Step 4.
 Save the Changes

 Now go back to the “Home” tab and click the “Save” button to save the changes to the original file or click “Save File As” to save the changes with a different file name and/or location.
 After that you can select the output folder and format as well as adjust the output quality.
-Now, have great fun with edited music on your music player!
+Now, you’ve understood how to edit music and audio files with Free Audio Editor.
+Have great fun with edited music on your music player!

 Tips: If you are a preliminary user, the presets applied by easily dragging the slider would be very convenient and works for most situations; if you are familiar with the audio parameters and want to get some PRO quality, suit yourself and adjust the numbers.